Truett Smith

-Truett Henry Smith (March 17, 1924 – December 29, 2000) was an American professional football blocking back who played two seasons with the Pittsburgh Steelers of the National Football League (NFL).
+Truett Henry Smith (March 17, 1924 – December 29, 2000) was an American professional football player who was a blocking back for two seasons with the Pittsburgh Steelers of the National Football League (NFL).
 He was also selected by the Steelers in the seventh round of the 1950 NFL draft.
-He played college football at the University of Wyoming and Mississippi State University.
+He played college football for the Mississippi State Bulldogs and Wyoming Cowboys.

 Early life and college

 Truett Henry Smith was born on March 17, 1924, in New Orleans, Louisiana.
 He attended Hazlehurst High School in Hazlehurst, Mississippi.

-Smith first played college football for the Mississippi State Bulldogs of Mississippi State University, lettering three years from 1946 to 1948.
-He then transferred to the University of Wyoming, where he was a letterman for the Wyoming Cowboys in 1949.
+Smith first played college football for the Bulldogs of Mississippi State University, lettering three years from 1946 to 1948.
+He then transferred to the University of Wyoming, where he was a letterman for the Cowboys in 1949.

 Professional career

 Smith was selected by the Chicago Bears in the 32nd round, with the 297th overall pick, of the 1948 NFL draft.
 However, this selection was later declared ineligible.
 He was then selected by the Pittsburgh Steelers in the seventh round, with the 86th overall pick, of the 1950 NFL draft.
 Smith played in nine games for the Steelers during the 1950 season.
 He appeared in 11 games, starting eight, in 1951, catching four passes for 71 yards while also rushing once for one yard.
 He was released by the Steelers on September 1, 1952.